EDAO-Project/Jazero/README.md

 docker run --rm -v ${PWD}/knowledge-graph/neo4j:/srv neo4j bash -c "./install.sh /srv; ./import.sh neo4j-server; ./stop.sh neo4j-server"
 ```

-## Starting Calypso
+## Starting Jazero
-Setting up and running Calypso is very simple.
+Setting up and running Jazero is very simple.
 All you need is to have Docker and Docker-compose installed.
 Make sure to have Docker-compose version 2+ installed.

-Start Calypso with the following simple command
+Start Jazero with the following simple command

 ```bash
 ./start.sh
 ```

-The first time Calypso is started, the entity linker service will build a Lucene index, which can take around an hour for a 10GB KG.
+The first time Jazero is started, the entity linker service will build a Lucene index, which can take around an hour for a 10GB KG.
-Then, Calypso is accessible on localhost or on the machine's IP address.
+Then, Jazero is accessible on localhost or on the machine's IP address.

 Alternatively, but not recommended, you can build each service manually and run the built .jar file.
 This requires having Java 17 and Maven installed.